scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 Last, there is a fourth kind of collection that requires a specialized template
 trait: `SortedMap[K, V]`.
 This type of collection has two type parameters and needs an implicit ordering instance on the type of keys.
-Therefore we have a `SortedMapOps` template trait that provides the appropriate overloads.
+Therefore, we have a `SortedMapOps` template trait that provides the appropriate overloads.

 In total, we’ve seen that we have four branches of template traits: